oktagonia/oktagonia.github.io/docs/blog/lemma14/lemma14.md

 questions.
 Newton's argument relies on the equality of $MS$ and $SP$ as well as the equality of $MA$ and $AO$.
 These he does not prove.%{(Note "I'm not sure if he's relying on some theorems found in Apollonius or other writers on Conics here.
-Since he defers proof of Lemma XIII by stating that: \"This is demonstrated by the writers on the conic sections.\"")}% And within my own investigation of the problem I have only been able to find proofs of these assumptions which utilize the fact that $NA$ is parallel to $PO$, while Newton states that as a corrolary of the present lemma.
+Since he defers proof of Lemma XIII to \"The writers on the conic sections\"")}% And within my own investigation of the problem I have only been able to find proofs of these assumptions which utilize the fact that $NA$ is parallel to $PO$, while Newton states that as a corrolary of the present lemma.
 In this post I intend to provide a more complete demonstration of this fact and provide sources for the theorems whose truth I take for granted.

 To begin, let us prove the equality of $MS$ and $SP$.
 Let $d$ be the directrix of our parabola $S$ be the focus, and $P$, be the point of tangency.
 As such,